minio/minio/docs/large-bucket/DESIGN.md

 ### Expected expansion for double ellipses

-Minio server internally expands ellipses passed as arguments.
+MinIO server internally expands ellipses passed as arguments.
 Here is a sample expansion to demonstrate the process

 ```
 minio server http://host{1...4}/export{1...8}